Quantum Spacetime Phenomenology: Quantum-Gravity Theories, Quantum Spacetime, and Candidate Effects

-The most active quantum-gravity-phenomenology research area is indeed the one considering possible Planck-scale departures from Poincar\'e/Lorentz symmetry.
+The most active quantum-spacetime-phenomenology research area is indeed the one considering possible Planck-scale departures from Poincar\'e/Lorentz symmetries.
 One possibility that of course has been considered in detail is the one of some symmetry-breaking mechanism affecting Poincar\'e/Lorentz symmetry.
-An alternative, which I advocated a few years ago~\cite{gacdsr}, is the one of a ``spacetime quantization" which deforms but does not break (in a sense that I discuss in the next section) some spacetime symmetries.
+An alternative, which I advocated a few years ago~\cite{gacdsr,gacdsrB}, is the one of a ``spacetime quantization'' which deforms but does not break some spacetime symmetries.

-Besides the analysis of the general structure of the quantum-gravity problem, encouragement for these Poincar\'e/Lorentz-symmetry studies is found also within some of the most popular approaches to the quantum-gravity problem.
-In the standard formulation of String Theory, which is a theory formulated in a classical background spacetime, there is of course no a priori reason to expect departures from classical Poincar\'e symmetry when the classical Minkowski background is adopted.
-Still in recent years there has been much discussion of the possibility that a relevant antisymmetric tensor might have a vacuum expectation~\cite{dougnekr} and give rise to departures from Poincar\'e symmetry.
+Besides the analysis of the general structure of the quantum-gravity problem, encouragement for these Poincar\'e/Lorentz-symmetry studies is found also within some of the most popular proposals for spacetime quantization.
+As mentioned, according to the present understanding of Loop Quantum Gravity the fundamental description of spacetime involves some intrinsic discretization~\cite{crLIVING,leeLQGrev}, and, although very little of robust is presently known about the Minkowski limit of the theory, several indirect arguments suggest that this discretization should induce departures from classical Poincar\'e symmetry.
+While most of the Loop-Quantum-Gravity literature on the fate of Poincar\'e symmetries argues for symmetry violation (see, e.g., Refs.~\cite{gampul,urrutia}), there are some candidate mechanisms (see, e.g., Refs.~\cite{kodadsr,jurekkodadsr,smolinDSR2008}) that appear to provide opportunities for a deformation of symmetries in Loop Quantum Gravity.

-According to the present understanding of Loop Quantum Gravity the fundamental description of spacetime involves some intrinsic discretization~\cite{crLIVING,ashtNEW,leeLQGrev}, and, although very little of robust is presently known about the Minkowski limit of the theory, several indirect arguments suggest that this discretization ends up inducing departures from classical Poincar\'e symmetry.
-While most of the Loop-Quantum-Gravity literature on the fate of Poincar\'e symmetries argues for symmetry violation (see {\it e.g.} Refs.~\cite{gampul,mexweave}), there are some candidate mechanisms (see {\it e.g.} Refs.~\cite{kodadsr,jurekkodadsr}) that appear to provide opportunities for a deformation of symmetries in Loop Quantum Gravity.
+And as mentioned a growing number of quantum-gravity researchers are also studying noncommutative versions of Minkowski spacetime, which are promising candidates as ``quantum-gravity theories of not everything'', i.e., opportunities to get insight on some, but definitely not all, aspects of the quantum-gravity problem.
+For the most studied examples, canonical noncommutativity,